What to know about Alex Murdaugh’s murder trial

 “You mean, did I shoot my wife and son?”
 Murdaugh said in a measured tone.
 “No. I would never hurt Maggie Murdaugh.
 I would never hurt Paul Murdaugh under any circumstances.”

+In his closing argument, Waters pointed out that Alex Murdaugh nodded as he said that, just like he nodded in police videos when state agents asked if he was at the kennels on the night of the killings and he said he wasn’t.

-Alex Murdaugh also admitted over and over that he lied and stole millions of dollars from his clients and his law firm.
-Waters detailed almost every victim and asked if he lied to their face.
+Murdaugh also admitted over and over that he lied and stole millions of dollars from his clients and law firm.
+Waters told the court about nearly every victim and asked Murdaugh if he lied to their faces.

 “I took money that wasn’t mine.
 And I shouldn’t have done it.
 I hate the fact that I did it.
 I am embarrassed by it.
 I’m embarrassed for my son.
 I am embarrassed for my family,” Murdaugh said.